information

 6.08.120 Appeals.

 1. A. Administrative Review.
-Any written determination issued by either the Portland Permitting & Development or the Portland Housing Bureau applying the provisions of this Chapter 6.08, believed to be in error may be reviewed by the Director of the Portland Bureau of Housing if requested in writing by the recipient.
+Any written determination issued by either the City Administrator or the Portland Housing Bureau applying the provisions of this Chapter 6.08 believed to be in error may be reviewed by the City Administrator if requested in writing by the recipient.
 The request for administrative review must be received within 10 days of the determination, and must include all documentation supporting the request.
-The Director’s determination in the administrative review shall be served by regular mail.
+The City Administrator’s determination in the administrative review will be served by regular mail.

-3. C. The filing of any notice of appeal shall not stay the effectiveness of the written determination unless the Code Hearings Officer so directs.
+3. C. The filing of any notice of appeal will not stay the effectiveness of the written determination unless the Code Hearings Officer so directs.

 6.08.130 Dedication of Revenue.

-1. A. The Portland Permitting & Development may retain up to 4 percent of the taxes collected for payment towards the Bureau’s administrative expenses related to collection and distribution of the tax.
+1. A. Portland Permitting & Development may retain up to four percent of the taxes collected for payment towards the Bureau’s administrative expenses related to collection and distribution of the tax.

 2. B. For the tax imposed on residential improvements, the net revenues will be distributed as follows:

 1. 1.
-Fifteen percent of net revenue will be remitted to the Oregon Department of Housing and Community Services to fund home ownership programs.
+15 percent of net revenue will be remitted to the Oregon Department of Housing and Community Services to fund home ownership programs.

 2. 2.
-Fifty percent of net revenue will be transferred to the Portland Housing Bureau Inclusionary Housing Fund to fund finance-based incentives for programs that require affordable housing.
+50 percent of net revenue will be transferred to the Portland Housing Bureau Inclusionary Housing Fund to fund finance-based incentives for programs that require affordable housing.

 3. C. For the tax imposed on commercial improvements, 100 percent of net revenue will be distributed to the Housing Bureau Inclusionary Housing Fund to support the production and preservation of affordable housing units at and below 60 percent median family income.